Build more flexible supply chains by enabling on-demand additive manufacturing.

 The spare parts business is struggling.
-By 2025, 8% of SKU’s will transition from conventional sourcing to on demand additive manufacturing.
-The global MRO market is estimated at $660 billion — impacting oil and gas, defense, energy and transportation industries.
-Those that do not embrace the next generation of industrialization will be left holding the keys to empty warehouses or witnessing a lack of utilization on outdated capital equipment.
+By 2025, 8% of SKU’s will transition from conventional sourcing to on-demand additive manufacturing.
+The global MRO market is estimated at $660 billion — impacting oil and gas, defense, energy, and transportation industries.
+Those that do not embrace the next generation of industrialization will be left holding the keys to empty warehouses or witnessing a lack of utilization of outdated capital equipment.
 These industries are notorious for having vast, complex supply chains, and the lack of information/data from the OEM’s tends to be problematic when it comes to quick production requirements.
 Simply put, many facilities are becoming more self-reliant and contemplating the next steps to take.
 Supply Chain Managers and Innovation Officers are asking, how do we prepare our facility to simultaneously meet the demands of our current clients and unlock the potential for future innovation?

 Most Recently in the MRO Market...

 According to a 2017 report done by Airbus, the MRO market is expected to double in the next 20 years.
 What is currently estimated to be a $60 billion industry in 2020 is projected to exceed $120 billion annually by 2040.
-This is predicated on numbers suggesting that air traffic will grow at 4.4% per year, resulting in over 40,000 aircrafts in the skies.
+This is predicated on numbers suggesting that air traffic will grow at 4.4% per year, resulting in over 40,000 aircraft in the skies.

 Total, French oil & gas company, shared their recent success with additive manufacturing and highlights design freedom as a major advantage.
 Total was able to limit drilling rig downtime by 3D printing repair parts locally and bypassing expensive logistics and shipping costs.
 In addition, the company expresses that there is a big opportunity for AM within their industry.
-Engineers are interested in building lighter weight replacement components that have the same structural integrity as traditional processes.
+Engineers are interested in building lighter-weight replacement components that have the same structural integrity as traditional processes.
 It’s worth mentioning that local production and less raw material waste benefits their carbon footprint reduction goals.

 The US Navy recently announced a 28-month plan to upgrade the Navy’s USS George H.W.
 Bush (CVN 77) aircraft carrier with 3D-printed parts.
 The goal is for the Navy to seamlessly replace broken parts and reduce the amount of time and money it traditionally takes to do so with conventional manufacturing.
-Typically, replacing parts would require a vessel to return to port, jeopardizing time, resources and the mission.
+Typically, replacing parts would require a vessel to return to port, jeopardizing time, resources, and the mission.

 In February 2020, Pratt & Whitney announced their first MRO application of additively manufactured aero-engine components.
 By enabling their engineering teams to think outside the box and identify alternative solutions, Pratt & Whitney is able to reduce dependency on conventional fabrication processes and fill any gaps within the supply chain.
-According to their representatives, this is a groundbreaking innovation that is part of a wider technology roadmap integrating additive manufacturing, artificial intelligence and robotics.
+According to their representatives, this is a groundbreaking innovation that is part of a wider technology roadmap integrating additive manufacturing, artificial intelligence, and robotics.

-The Maintenance, Repair and Overhaul (MRO) market is heavily weighted to those within the oil & gas, defense, aerospace and transportation industries.
+The Maintenance, Repair, and Overhaul (MRO) market is heavily weighted to those within the oil & gas, defense, aerospace, and transportation industries.
 In fact, these major industries rely on one another and tend to overlap when it comes to resources and supply chain partnerships.

-For those reasons, and many others, their challenges and solutions often coincide.
+For those reasons and many others, their challenges and solutions often coincide.
 Due to the strict certification and regulatory guidelines that these industries impose, it’s no surprise that the adoption of additive manufacturing has been thoughtful and deliberate.